AndreiBri/ToDoList/README.md

 🚀 <b>Features</b> :

 ✅ Add new tasks

+✏️ Edit existing tasks (task name, deadline, and priority)

+📅 Add and view task deadlines

+🔺 Set task priority (e.g., high, medium, low)

 ✅ Mark tasks as completed

-✅ Restore completed tasks to the main list
+🔁 Restore completed tasks to the main list

-✅ Remove tasks
+❌ Remove individual tasks

+🧹 Cancel/Delete all completed tasks with a confirmation popup ("Are you sure?" → OK / Cancel)

-✅ Light and Dark theme toggle
+🌗 Light and Dark theme toggle

-✅ Tasks are saved in localStorage, so they stay after refreshing the page
+💾 Tasks are saved in **localStorage**, so they stay after refreshing the page

-✅ Add task deadlines or priority

 💻 <b>Technologies Used</b> :